 Pros: By far the cheapest of the bunch and the easiest to come by.
 They hold the rods together tightly as long as they aren't the very thin kind.
 They are easy to put on using one of your rod guides to start and stop the wrapping.

-Cons: They are very easy to loose since they blend in with the surroundings given their light color.
+Cons: They are very easy to lose since they blend in with the surroundings given their light color.
 They will not last in the elements and will break if you put too much pressure on them.
 They are good in a pinch but not the best way to keep things organized.

 Cons: It's a little difficult to hold the rods while you go around several times with the strap.
 They are a little bulky and can weigh the tip down if it's a light action rod or ultralight trout rod.
 Over time velcro tends to decline in it's holding power as the fabric breaks down.